Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 If your manuscript just has some big-picture issues but you feel confident in your content and organization overall, this would be a good route to go to save money.

 After the beta read and/or manuscript assessment, pay for an editor to do the word- and sentence-level edit.
-(Both types: stylistic and fixing errors)
+(Both types: stylistic and fixing errors.
+Again, some editors list these as separate services; some have them in the same service.)

 Option 2: Free beta read or cheaper manuscript assessment, then just pay for light copyediting.